 There are several user engagement tools that help you better understand your users.
 Some of our favorites are UserTesting, WhatUsersDo, and FullStory.

 UserTesting and WhatUsersDo capture videos of your users as they complete tasks in your product and talk through their experience aloud.
 The services can benefit mature products and beta projects alike.
 The benefits of these tools are ease-of-use and control.
 You can specify exactly what you'd like feedback around, and you don’t have to worry about recruiting people and getting high-quality insights.

 While not quite a traditional user testing service, FullStory acts like a DVR for your user sessions.
 That means that you can see exactly where individual users engaged with your product, and where they dropped off completely.
 You can also view data in aggregate to find meaningful trends.
 FullStory works best for more mature products.

 Customer Feedback Remains Most Essential

 While most of these methods are great for collecting quick feedback on a dime, there’s no replacement for talking to customers.
 Loyal, happy customers are great candidates for testing beta features and can tell you how your product is being used in the real world.
 Churned customers can also provide valuable feedback about why your product failed to provide the value they wanted.

 Given all the ways you can get feedback on your product, there’s no excuse to build in a vacuum.
 Oftentimes, even as little as 5 usability tests can provide enormous value.
-Regardless of your time, budget, or stage of product development, getting essential user insights will help you improve your product and better understand the market you're serving.
+Regardless of your time, budget, or stage of product development, getting essential user insights will help you improve your product and onboarding ux, and better understand the market you're serving.